fredflys/algorithms/problems/DP.md

 #### [LintCode 125 · Backpack II](https://www.lintcode.com/problem/125/) Medium

-Now every item has a different value.
+0-1 Knapsack with values: Now every item has a different value.

 The solution is almost identical to that to LintCode 92.
 Just modify one line by adding up values instead of weights